 Universities can take a few initiatives to help economic development, as discussed in the chapter on the third mission (Chapter 5).
-These including promoting student and faculty entrepreneurship, promoting technology transfer, facilitating university-industry The Road Ahead for the Higher Education System and Research Universities | 403 collaboration and engaging with local economic development.
+These including promoting student and faculty entrepreneurship, promoting technology transfer, facilitating university-industry collaboration and engaging with local economic development.
 To support the entrepreneurship ecosystem, universities naturally have a fertile innovation ecosystem and an academic culture of openness, new ideas and the questioning of old paradigms.
 They need to enhance support for the funding of new ventures and enhance the entrepreneurial culture.